ImPosh/Nebula-But-It-Works-On-Glitch/README.md

 # Nebula

 NebulaWeb is an official flagship of Nebula Services and Nebula Developer Labs.
 NebulaWeb is a stunning, sleek, and functional web-proxy with support for thousands of popular sites.
-With NebulaWeb, the sky is the limit.The button to deploy on glitch has been remade so you can deploy it yourself
+With NebulaWeb, the sky is the limit.
+The button to deploy on glitch has been remade so you can deploy it yourself

 ![license](https://img.shields.io/badge/License-GNU%20AGPL%20v3-blue)